MathieuRita/Lazimpa/README.md

 ## 💻 Run the code

 We show here an example of experiment that can be run on Google Colab (smaller input space than in the paper).
-We also provide a notebook (**LINK**) that can directly be run in Colab to quickly reproduce our results on a smaller input space.
+We also provide a [notebook](https://github.com/MathieuRita/LE_test/LazImpa_notebook.ipynb) that can directly be run in Colab to quickly reproduce our results on a smaller input space.
 The command line that should be run to reproduce our paper results (larger input space) are reported below in the section [Reproductibility](http://github.com/MathieuRita/LE_test#Reproductibility).

 #### Command lines